fit_aarr_data() calculates AARR and then generates a prediction based on calculated AARR.

 Column name of column to arrange data by in

-, prior to filtering for latest contiguous time series and producing the forecast.
-Not used ifNULL
+dplyr::arrange(), prior to filtering for latest contiguous time series and producing the forecast.
+Not used ifNULL, defaults to"year".- sort_descending

 Logical value on whether the sorted values from

-should be sorted in descending order.
-Defaults toFALSE
+sort_colshould be sorted in descending order.
+Defaults toFALSE.- sort_col_min

 If provided, a numeric value that sets a minimum value needed to be met in the